Prints getting cut off or shrunk?

 Try Enabling "Shrink to Fit": If you've adjusted your margins and it's still getting cropped during print, it's possible that it's because some printers insist on a larger margin than others, so you may have to enable 'shrink to fit'.
 (That may not be the exact wording depending on your operating system, browser or brand of printer, but there is usually something similar.
 Take a look around your settings and I'm sure you'll find it.)

-Download The Image Instead: Another option is to download the images (either right click and choose 'save image' or by clicking the Disk download link provided and print it from another program on your computer.
+Download The Image Instead: Another option is to download the images (either right click and choose 'save image' or by clicking the download link provided and print it from another program on your computer.
 The Windows Picture and Fax View offers many options using the Photo Printing Wizard and may be able to give you a better final printout than your browser.
 For Apple users, I've printed quite a few from Mac's default Preview application and they turned out beautifully.

 Other Common Causes: